HimaValiveti/GANs/exercise.md

 ## Conclusion

-Over the past decade GAN architectures have been constantly evolving making them suitable for a plethora of computing applications.
+Over the past decade GAN models have been constantly evolving making them suitable for a plethora of computing applications.
 Higher quality of the training data and learning the model for a longer duration ensure that the generated data outperforms the original.
 Furthermore, imposing ethical guidelines and eliminating sensitive data can help mitigate the ethical concerns to a major extent.

 ## References